-Non-alcoholic fatty liver disease (NAFLD) is worldwide prevalent disease, and its prevention by dietary administration is recently considered as an important strategy.
-In this study, we administrated mice with vine tea polyphenol (VTP) extracted from Ampelopsis grossedentata, a Chinese herb, to investigate the preventive effect on Western diet (WD)-induced NAFLD.
+Non-alcoholic fatty liver disease (NAFLD) is a disease that is prevalent worldwide, and its prevention by dietary administration has recently been considered as an important strategy.
+In this study, we administered mice with vine tea polyphenol (VTP) extracted from Ampelopsis grossedentata, a Chinese herb, to investigate the preventive effect on western diet (WD)-induced NAFLD.
 Male C57BL/6N mice were fed either a normal diet (ND) or WD with or without VTP for 12 weeks.
-Results revealed that VTP supplementation decreased serum levels of cholesterol and triglyceride, and reduced accumulation of hepatic lipid droplets caused by WD.
-Molecular data revealed that VTP enhanced fatty acid oxidation by reactivating WD-suppressed phosphorylation of AMP-activated protein kinaseα (AMPKα) and the expressions of peroxisome proliferator-activated receptor alpha (PPARα), carnitine palmitoyl transferase IA (CPT1A) and cytochrome P450, family 4, subfamily a1 (CYP4A1).
-Meanwhile, VTP inhibited hepatic lipogenesis by reducing WD-enhanced the level of mature sterol regulatory element-binding protein 1 (SREBP1) and fatty acid synthase (FAS).
-Moreover, VTP activated nuclear factor (erythroid-derived 2)-like 2 (Nrf2)-mediated expressions of hemeoxygenase-1 (HO-1) and quinone oxidoreductase (NQO1), and reduced hepatic TBARS level to prevent hepatic oxidative stress.
-On the other hand, VTP also increased intestinal zonula occludens-1 (ZO-1) expression and relative abundance of gut Akkermansia, and reduced the ratio of Firmicutes/Bacteroidetes.
-Thus, VTP might prevent WD-induced NAFLD by balancing fatty acids oxidation and lipogenesis, hepatic oxidative stress, and gut microbiome at least.
-These results suggested vine tea, containing high content of bioactive compound dihydromyricetin, is a potential food resource to prevent NAFLD.
+The results revealed that VTP supplementation decreased the serum levels of cholesterol and triglycerides, and reduced the accumulation of hepatic lipid droplets caused by WD.
+Molecular data revealed that VTP enhanced fatty acid oxidation by reactivating the WD-suppressed phosphorylation of AMP-activated protein kinaseα (AMPKα) and the expressions of peroxisome proliferator-activated receptor alpha (PPARα), carnitine palmitoyl transferase IA (CPT1A) and cytochrome P450, family 4, subfamily a1 (CYP4A1).
+VTP inhibited hepatic lipogenesis by reducing the WD-enhanced level of mature sterol regulatory element-binding protein 1 (SREBP1) and fatty acid synthase (FAS).
+Moreover, VTP activated nuclear factor (erythroid-derived 2)-like 2 (Nrf2)-mediated expressions of hemeoxygenase-1 (HO-1) and quinone oxidoreductase (NQO1), and reduced hepatic TBARS levels to prevent hepatic oxidative stress.
+On the other hand, VTP also increased intestinal zonula occludens-1 (ZO-1) expression and the relative abundance of gut Akkermansia, and reduced the ratio of Firmicutes/Bacteroidetes.
+Thus, VTP might prevent WD-induced NAFLD by balancing fatty acid oxidation and lipogenesis, hepatic oxidative stress, and gut microbiome, at least.
+These results suggest that vine tea, containing a high content of the bioactive compound dihydromyricetin, is a potential food resource for preventing NAFLD.